Prag8855/aab/content/guides/renew-german-freelance-visa.md

 If your finances are organised, you can get these documents in a few days.
 If they are not organised, it can take a few weeks.

-If you don't have a tax advisor, start looking 2 to 5 months before your freelance visa expires.
+It's hard to find a tax advisor.
+If you don't have one, start looking 2 to 5 months before your freelance visa expires.
 You can find a tax advisor in another city.

 **[English-speaking tax advisors in Berlin ➞](/guides/english-speaking-steuerberater-berlin)**